kytos/kytos/docs/developer/components.rst

 name        type    required default                     description
 =========== ======= ======== =========================== ==================================================================
 title       string  false                                Property representing a title
-tooltip     string  false                                A tooltip displayed in the text-area
+tooltip     string  false                                A brief informative message triggered by mouse hover
 isDisabled  boolean false    false                       Property to represent show if the component is enabled ou disabled icon        string  false                                An Icon string representing a awesome icon.
 value       string  false                                The value text used in TextArea.